KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * The player would suffer stage fright right before racing for the Hidden Beks [ISSUE #12](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/12)
 * The post-Ruins conversation with the Jedi Council on Dantooine had various facing and aesthetic issues [ISSUE #104](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/104)
 * The scene in the Taris Upper City South Apartments where the party is approached by a messenger from Canderous had some issues due to party positioning [ISSUE #247](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/247)
+* The scene of Matrik faking his own death in the Taris Lower City Apartments had some issues with the explosives placement, SFX timing, conversation positioning/facing, etc. (Reported by KnifeMaster) [ISSUE #300](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/300)
 * The scene with Vandar after the player completes the trials could be a little wonky, so it has been given a new trigger to ensure the party stands in logical places (Reported by DarthParametric)
 * The Star Map opening sequence in the Dantooine Ruins was split in two instead of being one continuous scene [ISSUE #105](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/105)
 * The Star Map opening sequence in the Tatooine Eastern Dune Sea had some companion facing issues and the animation was a bit short [ISSUE #315](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/315)